By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 You say but I am so shy I can’t leave my house to work.
-I am afraid of being around people and I can’t see my friends any more.
+I am afraid of being around people and I can’t see my friends anymore.
 My shyness is keeping me a prisoner in my own home.
-You clinician says sorry, shy is not a mental illness we can’t treat that.
+Your clinician says sorry, shy is not a mental illness we can’t treat that.

 See how the difference in terminology can cause problems?

 This came up in my series of posts on Hyperthymia.
 In mental health, you have Bipolar I, Bipolar II, Bipolar NOS, or Cyclothymia.
 Hyperthymia is a personality type, not a mental illness so we don’t treat personality types.
 We consider most types of personality as just the way you are.
 So until it gets severe and we can give you a diagnosis this is not an illness and this is, from our viewpoint not serious.

 Personality “Disorders” are whole other creature, again only loosely related to these personality types people learn in psychology classes.